karimsammouri/karimsammouri/README.md

   <summary>Miami University’s Farmer School of Business miniMBA</summary>

   https://certs.professionaled.miamioh.edu/06c4e2c9-233c-4e33-97b2-68b902b53b25#gs.jmsajt
   - I had the opportunity to enroll in Miami's Farmer School of Business miniMBA program when it first launched in 2021.
 As a computer science major, I gained insight on a wide range of business topics from supply chain and business strategy to entrepreneurship and creative thinking.
-I recieved the miniMBA on January 2021.
+I recieved my miniMBA on January 2021.
 </details>
 <details>
   <summary>LinkedIn Learning Java 11+ Essential Training </summary>

   https://www.linkedin.com/learning/certificates/1f8eebe96b3e0686f92730367a13d07b74c9d64478ac57852cc5fd3d3a7be513
-  - After receiving a free one-month trial for LinkedIn Learning my freshman year at Miami, I tried to maximize the opportunity.
+  - After receiving a free one-month trial on LinkedIn Learning my freshman year at Miami, I tried to maximize the opportunity.
 This course caught my eye as I had just finished CSE 271: Object-Oriented Programming and thought it would be a good Java refresher.
 I received my certification on June 2020.
 </details>

 <h2>🤝🏼 Let's connect</h2>